-The Tsitsikamma community have issues of food security and a lack of economic opportunities or alternative livelihoods (Figure 4).
-The creation of the no-take MPA has disrupted a reliance on fish as a contribution to food and cultural practices.
-The community members have identified 5 solutions that would be the most beneficial towards restoring trust between community fishers and SANParks (Figure 5).
+The Tsitsikamma community have issues of food security and a lack of economic opportunities or alternative livelihoods.
+The creation of the no-take MPA has disrupted a reliance on fish as a contribution to food and cultural practices (Faasen, 2006; Muhl, 2019).

+The community members (see figure 5) have identified five solutions that would be the most beneficial towards restoring trust between community fishers and SANParks: